Independent software programme advisory

 Practice · 03

-A live dashboard from contract signature through M+36.
-Every line of the business case tracked monthly: target, actual, owner, action.
+From contract signature through to M+36, every line of the business case is tracked monthly: target, actual, owner, action.
 It’s software, not slides.

 Practice · 04

-For your AI and agentic systems: a per-process matrix — human-decided, human-approved, agent-with-audit, autonomous.
-The contract that keeps an agent useful instead of frightening.
+For your AI and agents: a clear line for every step - human-decided, human-approved, agent-with-an-audit-trail, or fully autonomous.
+The boundary that keeps an agent useful instead of frightening.

 06 / How it ends